Weezing: Critical reception

 Weezing has received generally positive reception.
-Nintendo Life staff discussed Weezing, with writer Alex Olney commenting that he found it a significant improvement over Koffing's design, a sentiment shared by writer Zion Grassl.
-Writer Jon Cartwright felt that Weezing followed a trend of Pokémon designs in the first generation of Pokémon games of putting multiple entities of a species on a design to convey evolution, which Olney agreed with while believing that it was a more creative execution on the idea.
+Nintendo Life staff Alex Olney, Zion Grassl, and Jon Cartwright discussed Weezing, with Olney commenting that he found it a significant improvement over Koffing's design, a sentiment shared by fellow contributor Grassl.
+Cartwright felt that Weezing followed a trend of Pokémon designs in the first generation of Pokémon games of putting multiple entities of a species on a design to convey evolution, which Olney agreed with while also believing that it was a more creative execution on the idea.
 Olney believed that the second body represented a Koffing growing big enough to split off part of its body into a new body through mitosis.
 As part of their "Pokémon of the Day" series, IGN staff felt that Weezing was an especially popular Pokémon among viewers of the Pokémon anime series, noting that it, alongside Arbok, were around in the series for a longer period than any Pokémon protagonist Ash Ketchum owned, with the sole exception of his Pikachu.
 Despite stating she had a soft spot for Weezing because of this, she felt that its role in the video games was "just another forgettable" Poison-type Pokémon in Red and Blue.
 She believed that it saw improvements in Ruby and Sapphire, thanks to its newfound immunity to the Ground-type attack Earthquake.

 Galarian Weezing has been generally well-received, argued by Fanbyte writer Imran Khan as being an example of a good regional Pokémon.
-Anime News Network writers Lynzee Loveridge and James Beckett regarded Galarian Weezing as one of the best Poison-type Pokémon, praising its design as a particularly good regional variant.
+Writing for Anime News Network, Lynzee Loveridge and James Beckett regarded Galarian Weezing as one of the best Poison-type Pokémon, praising its design as a particularly good regional variant.
 They highlighted in particular the "industrial era-London smokestacks" and "oil baron" concepts that were present within its design.
-GamesRadar+ writer Heather Wald wrote that many fans of the series enjoyed the design, highlighting many interpretations and comparisons being made out of its design for humorous effect by fans.
-Nintendo Life writer Rebecca Stow praised Galarian Weezing's design, appreciating its London influences - particularly the resemblance to the "iconic" smokestacks of the Battersea Power Station.
-She felt it was one of the most hilarious designs she had ever seen from the series, expressing excitement to be able to use it upon Sword and Shields release.
-Destructoid writer CJ Andriessen discussed how Galarian Weezing provided commentary on climate change, particularly via the smokestacks in the United Kingdom during the Industrial Revolution.
-Yessenia Funes spoke similarly, believing Galarian Weezing to be associated with climate change, predominantly in the form of long-lasting consequences for past events, which they believed tied into wider theming within Sword and Shield that had already been established via elements such as Galarian Corsola.
+GamesRadar+s Heather Wald wrote that many fans of the series enjoyed the design, highlighting multiple interpretations and comparisons being made out of its design for humorous effect by fans, such as a bong.
+Nintendo Life writer Rebecca Stow praised Galarian Weezing's design, appreciating its London influences—citing a resemblance to the "iconic" smokestacks of the Battersea Power Station.
+She felt that it was one of the most hilarious designs she had ever seen from the series, expressing excitement to be able to use it upon the release of Sword and Shield.
+Destructoids CJ Andriessen discussed how Galarian Weezing provided commentary on climate change, particularly via the smokestacks in the United Kingdom during the Industrial Revolution, stating that the polluting factories are what caused it to change its form.
+Yessenia Funes from Gizmodo felt similarly, believing Galarian Weezing to be associated with climate change, predominantly in the form of long-lasting consequences for past events, which Funes believed tied into wider theming within Sword and Shield that had already been established via elements such as Galarian Corsola.